awkward/Ocarina/README.md

 1. Drag Ocarina.xcodeproj into your project
 2. Go to your project
-3. Select Build Phases
+3. Select General
-4. Under Embed frameworks, press + and select Ocarina.framework
+4. Under "Frameworks, Libraries, and Embedded Content" press + and select Ocarina.framework
 5. Select Build Settings
-6. Search for `Other Linker Flags` and add `-lxml2`
+6. Search for `Other Linker Flags` and add `-lxml2` (Make sure you click "All" at the top instead of "Basic" to see `Other Linker Flags`)

 ### Usage